Jurassic Park: Effects

 Because the film was on the forefront of photorealistic CGI development, numerous challenges arose for the cast and crew as they filmed while attempting to account for dinosaurs that had not yet been rendered.
 The production staff employed a variety of tools in order to establish line-of-sight references for the actors, including holding up boards in locations where a dinosaur would later be composited on, which would be marked with the letter "X", or have dinosaur heads sketched on them.
 During the Gallimimus sequence, the ILM animators simply inserted a dinosaur wherever the actors happened to look.
+The huge amount of render time required for the T. rex escape sequence was a concern, so Spielberg made the decision to have the sequence shot at night, in the rain, with only one light source, which meant that large parts of the dinosaur were hidden in shadow and thus did not have to be rendered.
 In order to provide audio cues and help the actors emote, Spielberg roared into a megaphone, attempting to mimic dinosaur vocalizations.
 Cundey had difficulty in constructing shots with computer-generated dinosaurs, including framing the camera for creatures that had not yet been composited in, as well as creating the optimal lighting for CGI realism.
 He credited his prior experience working on Who Framed Roger Rabbit for helping him solve these problems.

 The CGI dinosaurs by ILM, based on Winston's designs, took nearly a year to complete.
 Compositing the animals onto the live action scenes took around an hour.
 Rendering the dinosaurs often took two to four hours per frame, while the T. rex in the rain required six hours per frame.
 Jurassic Park has 52 CGI shots, with the end fight between the T. rex and raptors using all-CGI dinosaurs, something that made Spielberg nervous until he saw the finished result.
 The 127-minute film has 15 minutes of total screen time for the dinosaurs, including nine minutes of animatronics and six minutes of CGI.